-People make claims for long-term disability for various types of injuries or illnesses, physical and
+People make claims for long-term disability for various types of physical injuries or physical or psychological illnesses including migraines.

-work due to their frequency and duration.

-Migraines can also be associated with other conditions such
+Migraines can also be associated with other conditions such as temporomandibular joint dysfunction.

 A migraine can be triggered by a number of factors which range from: